Martello tower: Origins

-Martello towers were inspired by a round fortress, part of a larger Genoese defence system, at Mortella (Myrtle) Point in Corsica.
-The designer was Giovan Giacomo Paleari Fratino (el Fratin), and the tower was completed in 1565.
+Martello towers were inspired by a round fortress that was part of a larger Genoese defence system at Mortella (Myrtle) Point in Corsica.
+Its designer was Giovan Giacomo Paleari Fratino (el Fratin), and the tower was completed in 1565.

-Since the 15th century, the Corsicans had built similar towers at strategic points around the island to protect coastal villages and shipping from North African pirates.
+Since the 15th century, the Corsicans had built similar towers at strategic points around the island to protect coastal villages and shipping from Barbary corsairs.
 The towers stood one or two storeys high and measured 12–15 m in diameter, with a single doorway five metres off the ground that one could access only via a ladder that the occupants could remove.

 Local villagers paid for the towers and watchmen, known as torregiani, who would signal the approach of unexpected ships by lighting a beacon fire on the tower's roof.
 The fire would alert the local defence forces to the threat.
 Although the pirate threat subsequently dwindled, the Genoese built a newer generation of circular towers (the Genoese towers), that warded off later foreign raids.

 A Martello tower on the plains of Abraham in Quebec City (Quebec, Canada), at the top of Cap Diamant overlooking the Saint Lawrence River.